 A study from the April 2008 issue of the medical journal Plastic and Reconstructive Surgery questioned the reliability of MRI to detect silicone implant leakage.
 It attempted to weigh the benefits of regular MRI screenings for silicone implant patients against the disadvantages, such as patient anxiety, a high rate of false-positives, and possibly unnecessary surgery to remove implants that may not be defective.

 Another study from the March 2011 issue of the same journal looked at a group of 21 previously published studies to determine if there was a consensus as to the accuracy of MRI compared to ultrasound in detecting silicone leakage or rupture in women who showed symptoms, as well as those who did not.
-The researchers found that MRI was 14 times more likely to detect a silicone rupture or leakage in women with symptoms than in those women without symptoms.
-There was no consensus as to the accuracy of ultrasound in detecting silicone implant rupture or leaking in women with or without symptoms.
+The researchers found that MRI was 14 times more likely to detect a silicone rupture or leakage in women with symptoms than those without symptoms.
+There was no consensus about the accuracy of ultrasound in detecting silicone implant rupture or leaking in women with or without symptoms.

 Mammograms & Breast Implants